Nasdanika/nasdanika.github.io/model/core/drawio/readme.md

 [Graph documentation](../graph/index.html) features more technical details and code samples.
 [Compute Graph Demo](https://github.com/Nasdanika-Demos/compute-graph) provides examples of this and semantic mapping (below) approaches using the compute graph from the "Executable (computational) graphs & diagrams" story.

-### Semantic mapping

-Semantic mapping is mapping of diagram elements to a semantic model and then making the model executable, possibly using graph processors.
-[Visual Communication Continuum](https://medium.com/nasdanika/visual-communication-continuum-4946f44ba853) story provides an overview of semantic mapping and when to use it comparing to "direct generation".
-[Beyond Diagrams](https://leanpub.com/beyond-diagrams) book explains the mapping approach in more detail.

 ## Ecore Model